KetakiN/Hospital-Length-of-Stay-Prediction/README.md

    *Report containing data wrangling, exploratory data analysis, and machine learning explanation for the project
     Presentation

-   *Google Slides Presentation containing complete summary and findings for the project.
+   *Power Point Presentation containing complete summary and findings for the project.

 3) Notebooks: